getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/index.md

 sidebar_order: 0
 ---

+Sentry notifications are broadly categorized into alerts and non-alert notifications.
+Alerts can be sent to many supported [LINK: integrations].
+Non-alert notifications only go to email.

+## Alerts

+Sentry provides both Metric Alerts and Issue Alerts.
+You define either type of alert per project.

+### Metric Alerts

 {% capture __alert_content -%}
 Metric Alerts are currently in beta.
 For more information about access to Metric Alerts, feel free to reach out at alerting-feedback@sentry.io.
 {%- endcapture -%}